Undergraduate Department of

 HOE—Home Economics: General

-CHD 2220.
+CHD 2220r.
 Child Growth and Development: The Foundation Years (3).
 This course is the study of children from birth through middle childhood.

 CHD 3243.
 Contexts of Adolescent Development (3).
-Prerequisite: CHD 2220.
-This course examines the developmental process related to cognitive, physical, and psychosocial growth from pre- to late adolescence and the reciprocal influences of various contexts in which these youth are embedded, such as families, peer groups, schools, and communities.
+This course examines the developmental process related to cognitive, physical, and psychosocial growth from pre- to late adolescence and the reciprocal influences of various contexts in which these youths are embedded, such as families, peer groups, schools, and communities.
+It is encouraged that students take CHD 2220 prior to enrollment.

 CHD 3472.
 Child Guidance (3).
 Prerequisite: Major status.
 This course allows students to learn principles of positive guidance to apply in guiding children during early childhood, middle childhood, and adolescence in a variety of natural contexts, including home and school.